-What does “authentic” representation mean for psychosis and psychotic disorders in fiction?
+What does “authentic” representation look like for psychosis in fiction?

-For those unfamiliar, “psychosis” can describe a whole host of experiences, however, here is one definition from mind.org:
+For those unfamiliar, “psychosis” is a psychiatric term used to describe a whole host of experiences, however, here is one definition from mind.org:

 “Psychosis (also called a ‘psychotic experience’ or ‘psychotic episode’) is when you perceive or interpret reality in a very different way from people around you.
 You might be said to ‘lose touch’ with reality.
 The most common types of psychotic experiences are hallucinations, delusions and disorganized thinking and speech.”

-An experience with psychosis can happen to anyone, however, some people who experience psychosis may be diagnosed with a mental illness like a psychotic disorder.
-Psychotic disorders have psychosis as the main symptom (the most well-known and commonly portrayed in fiction being schizophrenia).
+An experience with psychosis can happen to anyone; however, some people may be diagnosed with a mental illness like a psychotic disorder (the most well-known and commonly portrayed in fiction is schizophrenia).

 “There’s no shortage of books featuring characters who suffer from mental illnesses like schizophrenia and psychosis.
 Fantastic horror novels such as ‘The Shining’ and ‘Shutter Island’ shined much-needed light on mental health in their gripping storylines — both of which brought the characters to life by portraying their moods and behaviors as accurately as possible.”

-Personally, I wouldn’t consider a movie about someone trying to murder their family having “shined a much-needed light on mental health.”
-The association of psychosis with inherent violence is probably the most prominent trope found in fictional representations, and the most harmful one.
+The association of psychosis with inherent violence is probably the most prominent trope found in fictional representations and the most harmful one.
 In Violence and mental illness: an overview, Heather Stewart describes the impact of these media portrayals: